Skip to content

 Installation via Pre-compiled Binary Files

-• Frontend-backend separation deployment (backend and frontend are compiled separately into corresponding files for deployment), better performance
+• Frontend-backend separated deployment (backend and frontend are compiled separately into corresponding files for deployment), better performance

-• All-in-one deployment (frontend and backend are integrated into one file for deployment), lower performance
+• All-in-one deployment (frontend and backend combined into one file for deployment), relatively poorer performance

 Linux